Call 504-384-7870 and Find Help Immediately!

-The most effective approach for convincing an addict to go to rehab (rehabilitation treatment program) is to stage an intervention.
+The most effective approach for convincing an addict in New Orleans, LA to go to rehab (rehabilitation treatment program) is to stage an intervention.
 If there is somebody in your life who you think is hooked on drugs or alcohol, someone who isn’t how you remember them on account of their habit, an intervention is a great way to start them on a path of recovery.
 As a friend who loves them dearly, watching as they suffer and fight can also be agonizing.
 You might be asking, “How can I help my friend get better?” and “What’s my part in assisting my loved one to get help for this dependency?”
-Typically, family members of an addict care deeply for this person, however, they eventually become fed up with being used, tired of being misled, tired of with saying no, and annoyed with supporting the addict and others who may be codependent on the addict.
+Typically, family members of an addict care deeply for this person, however, they eventually become fed up with being used, tired of being misled, tired of with saying no, and annoyed with supporting the addict and others in New Orleans, LA who may be codependent on the addict.
 You can’t be afraid of confrontation, take action now!
-Contact Intervention Services New Orleans at 504 684-8926 for information about interventions and how to coordinate one.
+Contact us at 504-384-7870 for information about interventions and how to coordinate one.

 What Is an Intervention?

 An intervention is an event that is highly organized, and seeks to persuade the addict to go into a treatment program to address their dependency problems.
 Family, friends, clergy, instructors, or other individuals in New Orleans, LA that are concerned about the addict gather to meet with the addict about the consequences of their drug and/or alcohol dependency, and urge them to agree to treatment for his or her drug problem.
 Often times the addict will either not realize there’s a problem, or be in denial about their addiction, and many times they will be unwilling to seek assistance, however, the objective of an intervention is primarily to present the addict with a chance to change their mind, and potentially save their life.
 During an intervention it is important to address:

 - specific examples of bad behavior and how it has influenced the addict and their family members